pavelsg/ubuntu20-essential/README.md

 4. Working filesystem (fdisk, LVM, ext4, xfs)
 5. Basic text processing (sed, gawk, grep, vim-tiny)

+Apart from the above, all other functionality will require installing additional packages using apt.

 ## Motivation
 1. Reduce OS image size (which might be critical for saturated links)
 2. Increase boot speed